Britain's ASOS scoops up prized Arcadia brands for 265 million pounds

 Its collapse was the biggest corporate failure of the COVID-19 pandemic so far.

-“The acquisition of these iconic British brands is a hugely exciting moment for ASOS and our customers and will help accelerate our multi-brand platform strategy,” said ASOS Chief Executive Nick Beighton.

-“We have been central to driving their recent growth online and, under our ownership, we will develop them further.”

-While the internet has been reshaping the British retail landscape and the clothing sector for more than a decade, multiple lockdowns to stem the spread of COVID-19 have accelerated the move to home shopping.
+While the internet has been reshaping the British retail landscape and the clothing sector for more than a decade, multiple lockdowns to stem the coronavirus crisis have accelerated the move to home shopping.

+According to the Centre for Retail Research, the UK retail sector lost 177,000 jobs in 2020, with a further 200,000 expected to be shed this year.

+The four acquired brands generated revenue of 265 million pounds in full-year 2020 and already trade on ASOS, which targets twenty somethings.

+ASOS said incremental core earnings from the deal in its 2020-21 year would be offset by initial ramp-up costs.
+There would also be additional one-off restructuring and transaction costs of about 20 million pounds.

+“It will be financially double digit accretive in full year 2022 and beyond,” said Beighton.

-On Friday, ASOS’s rival Boohoo said it had entered into exclusive talks with Arcadia’s administrators, Deloitte, over the purchase of the Dorothy Perkins, Wallis and Burton brands.
+On Friday, ASOS’s rival Boohoo said it had entered into exclusive talks with Arcadia’s administrators over the purchase of the Dorothy Perkins, Wallis and Burton brands.

 If a deal is struck there it would complete the break-up of Green’s empire.